EdwinVW/dapr-workshop/Assignment03/README.md

 ## DIY instructions

-Open the source-code folder in VS Code.
+Open the source code folder in VS Code.
 Then open the [Dapr documentation for publish / subscribe](https://github.com/dapr/docs) and start hacking away.
 Make sure you use the RabbitMQ pub/sub component and spin up a RabbitMQ container to act as message broker.

 ## Step by step instructions